-I worked on both the front end and back end of a variety of web applications, for multiple different clients.
+At UVD (now We Make Waves), I worked on both the front end and back end of a variety of web applications, for multiple clients.

 One of the larger projects I worked on was the Limpid Markets trading platform.
 The front end used AngularJS, React and Redux.
 As well as developing new features and fixing bugs, I also provided direction on the overall architecture of the application.
 I also re-wrote the front end build system, and wrote a blog post about it

 I was the lead developer on a project for an IOT street lights company.
 They were in the process of writing version 3 of their flagship product, and UVD was asked to develop the front end.
 I wrote the application in TypeScript and Angular 2 (with NgRx), making heavy use of RxJS and Ramda.
 I also wrote a blog post about our testing strategy on this project.